 Of course, you can also forecast delivery dates with higher accuracy, based on previous project data.
 This way, you can inform the client of possible delays beforehand, and hopefully, reduce your costs.
 With the classic software engineering waterfall model, clients are typically notified of delays toward the project’s end, incurring higher costs.

 There are several steps to choosing the right software development methodology:

 - Assess your flexibility requirements to see if your projects require frequent updates and changes.

 - Define your end-users to see what kind of methodology would suit them best.
 Also, consider which development tools are available to boost your deployment efficiency.

 - Evaluate past experiences to identify what is best for your team.

 - Think about your deadlines to reduce costly delays.

-- Follow these steps to learn about how to choose the right software development methodology in 2021.
+- Follow these steps to learn how to choose the right software development methodology.

 This post was last modified on December 22, 2022 12:01 pm